 This doesn’t mean you need to notify the IRS of every little error or omission.
 If you simply forgot a form or made a basic math error, the IRS will either correct it for you or send out a request for missing info.

-You do, however, need to notify the IRS right away if the error is a big one that affects your tax obligation.
-Examples of mistakes that should prompt you to submit an amended return include any of the following:
+But you do need to notify the IRS right away if the error or new information affects your tax liability.
+Examples of mistakes that should prompt you to submit an amended federal return include any of the following:

 - Submitting taxes with the incorrect filing status